serverless/serverless/docs/providers/openwhisk/cli-reference/invoke-local.md

 ### Limitations

-Currently, `invoke local` only supports the NodeJs and Python runtimes.
+Currently, `invoke local` only supports the NodeJs